12 Apr 2018, 09:34 — 4 min read

 5. Protection against delayed payments

-The Ministry of Micro, Small and Medium Enterprises gives protection to MSME registered businesses against delay in payments from buyers and the right of interest on delayed payments, through conciliation and arbitration and settlement of disputes in minimum time.
+The Ministry of Micro, Small & Medium Enterprises gives protection to MSME registered businesses against delay in payments from buyers and the right of interest on delayed payments, through conciliation and arbitration and settlement of disputes in minimum time.
 If any micro or small enterprise that has MSME registration, supplies any goods or services, then the buyer is required to make payment on or before the date agreed upon between the buyer and the micro or small enterprise.
-In case there is no payment date on the agreement, then the buyer is required to make payment within fifteen days of acceptance of goods or services.
-Further, in any case, a payment due to a micro or small enterprise cannot exceed forty-five days from the day of acceptance or the day of deemed acceptance.
-In case of failure by the buyer to make payment on time, the buyer is required to pay compound interest with monthly interest rests to the supplier on that amount from the agreed date of payment or fifteen days of acceptance of goods or service.
-The penal interest chargeable for delayed payment to a MSME enterprise is three times of the bank rate notified by the Reserve Bank of India.
+In case there is no payment date on the agreement, then the buyer is required to make payment within 15 days of acceptance of goods or services.
+Further, in any case, a payment due to a micro or small enterprise cannot exceed 45 days from the day of acceptance or the day of deemed acceptance.
+In case of failure by the buyer to make payment on time, the buyer is required to pay compound interest with monthly interest rests to the supplier on that amount from the agreed date of payment or 15 days of acceptance of goods or service.
+The penal interest chargeable for delayed payment to a MSME enterprise is three times the bank rate notified by the Reserve Bank of India (RBI).

 6. Concession in electricity bills

-Enterprises that have MSME Registration Certificate can avail concession on electricity bill by making an application to the electricity department along with MSME Registration Certificate.
+Enterprises that have MSME registration certificate can avail concession on electricity bill by making an application to the electricity department along with MSME registration certificate.

-7. Reimbursement of ISO Certification charges
+7. Reimbursement of ISO certification charges

 To explore business opportunities, link with me by clicking on the 'Invite' button on my eBiz Card.

 Disclaimer: The views and opinions expressed in this article are those of the author and do not necessarily reflect the views, official policy or position of GlobalLinker.